zagaran/nestle-text/README.md

 ```

 ## Tests
-To test the `nestle` command:
+To test the `nestle` command, move to the `tests/nestle` directory and run:

-    cd tests/nestle
     nestle root_directory

-To test the `unnestle` command:
+To test the `unnestle` command, move to the `tests/unnestle` directory and run:

-    cd tests/unnestle
     unnestle example.nestle.toml

 ## Future directions